 Evotec offers a unique platform of innovative proteomics and metabolomics technologies to address key issues in translational biomarker discovery and validation in various therapeutic areas.
-Both the expertise and the data processing infrastructure are in place for accurate quantification across many different samples, enabling integrated, large-scale projects to discover and validate diagnostic, pharmacodynamic or predictive biomarkers.
+Both the expertise and the sample and the data processing infrastructure are in place for accurate quantification across large sample cohorts, enabling integrated, large-scale projects to discover and validate diagnostic, pharmacodynamic or predictive biomarkers.

 Immunoassays are an indispensable technology to assess pharmacodynamics biomarkers.
 Combining high sensitivity with a relatively high-throughput, immunoassays are a well suited method to measure protein levels and signalling events.
 Evotec’s knowledge and expertise in this area allows us to assist with the discovery of biologically and scientifically relevant biomarkers, as well as the measurement and interpretation of their changes in cellular models, animal models and ultimately patient samples across key therapeutic areas such as CNS, neurodegeneration, pain, inflammation, metabolic disease, oncology and immunology.